Rethinking Mentoring Workshop Series

 As outlined in NCFDD’s white paper, Redefining Mentoring in Higher Ed, developed in collaboration with Harvard’s Collaborative on Academic Careers in Higher Education (COACHE), there is a clear mentoring effectiveness gap across campuses: faculty overwhelmingly agree that mentoring matters, but far fewer say it’s actually working.

 Mentoring is a priority for many institutions, but without a clear strategy, it can be difficult to ensure that all faculty receive the support they need.
-The Rethinking Mentoring Program helps campuses move from good intentions to structured, scalable practices that make mentoring work for everyone.
+The Rethinking Mentoring Workshop Series helps campuses move from good intentions to structured, scalable practices that make mentoring work for everyone.

 Why Rethinking Mentoring?

-The Rethinking Mentoring Program was built to address a clear disconnect: mentoring is widely valued but rarely delivered in ways that meet faculty needs.
-This program helps institutions bridge that gap.
+The Rethinking Mentoring Workshop Series was built to address a clear disconnect: mentoring is widely valued but rarely delivered in ways that meet faculty needs.
+This series helps institutions bridge that gap.
 Participants can expect:

 • Strategic Institutional Alignment – Uncover gaps between faculty mentoring needs and current practices, and align leaders around a shared roadmap to strengthen mentoring culture.